deepinv/deepinv/docs/source/deepinv.physics.rst

    deepinv.physics.UniformGaussianNoise

-The parameters of noise distributions can also be created from a :meth:`deepinv.physics.PhysicsGenerator`, which is useful for training and evaluating methods under various noise conditions.
+The parameters of noise distributions can also be created from a :meth:`deepinv.physics.generator.PhysicsGenerator`, which is useful for training and evaluating methods under various noise conditions.

 .. autosummary::